Ubaidullah1234/bookstore-crud-using-react-nodejs-express-js-and-mysql/README.md

 ## Features

-- Add new books to the inventory
 - Update existing book details
 - Delete books from the inventory
 - View a list of all books with their details
-- Responsive design with modern UI/UX

 ## Technologies Used